Camille-Le-Roy/Camille-Le-Roy.github.io/_pages/projects/3D_reconstruction.md

 </div>

 <span style="color:#D0D0D0; font-size: 0.9em">
-Here is an example of the flight trajectory from a <em>Morpho</em> butterfly filmed from both a side and a top view.
+Here is an example of the flight trajectory of a <em>Morpho</em> butterfly filmed from both a side and a top view.
 </span>

 <div style="margin-top: 1.5em; margin-bottom: 1.5em;text-align: center;">